 Prove yourselves doers of the word, and not merely hearers who delude themselves.

 But what do we do about it?
 What do you do about it?
 We’ve done enough talking; the time has come for action.
 In the pages that follow, we will be looking at some very practical and personal application points.
-Like any true biblical conviction, these actions should start from a changed heart and a changed understanding about what is real and true.
+Like any true biblical conviction, these actions should start from a changed heart and a changed understanding of what is real and true.
 In light of what we have learned, I believe that at least three major action points are in order.

 Before Darwin, the term “race” was largely a political and geographical term.
 People that were closely related biologically (such as the English and Irish) were considered to be separate races.
-Darwin’s theory has permeated the entire globe and the teaching of evolution has really redefined the term “race.”
+Darwin’s idea has permeated the entire globe and the teaching of evolution has really redefined the term “race.”
 Now, when most people think of “race,” they’re thinking of lower races, higher races, black races, red races, etc. Even the best of us at times have struggled when we use that term.
 It just doesn’t mean what it used to mean.

 Overall, there is far more variation within a people group than there is between one people group and another.
 Anyone who continues to make racist distinctions does so based only on superficial, outward appearances rather than on sound scientific fact and clear biblical reasoning.
-If a Native American person is looking for a tissue match for an organ transplant, for instance, the best match may come from an Asian person, and vice versa.
+If a Native American person is looking for a tissue match for an organ transplant, for instance, the best match may come from an Asian person and vice versa.

 The only reason many people think these differences are major is because they’ve been brought up in a culture that has taught them to see the differences this way.
 A scientist at the American Association for the Advancement of Science (AAAS) convention in Atlanta in 1997 stated: